bondjimbond/islandora_linked_taxonomies/README.md

   * Result record JSON path: `[*]`
   * Label JSON key: `label`
   * URL JSON key: `uri`

-Your endpoint is now configured as a field that can be added to a content type
+  Your endpoint is now configured as a field that can be added to a content type.
+3. Add a lookup field to your Content Type:
+  * Manage Fields on your content type
+  * Field type: `Linked Data Lookup Field`
+  * Select the Endpoint you configured above
+  * Save

-## Detailed process
+## Future Goals

+We'd like to see if there's any way to leverage the REST API to not only read data from the remote endpoint, but also write data to that endpoint when terms entered in the form do not retrieve a lookup result.